safe-prod/safeprod/README.md

 # SAFE

+> 🚧 **Under Construction** : This product is currently in development.
+The MVP is not yet ready, and users should not expect it to work at this stage.

-Superintelligence Alignment through Financial Engineering (SAFE) is a product for converting superintelligence into financial products.
+Superintelligence Alignment through Financial Engineering (SAFE) is a financial product that aids in aligning superintelligence by transforming it into financial products.

 ## Installation